Oregon's state lodging tax

 |Before July 1, 2016||1%|

 Oregon's local lodging tax

-Units of local government (cities and countries) may also have a lodging tax.
+Units of local government (cities and counties) may also have a lodging tax.
 They may enter into an agreement that allows us to administer their local transient lodging tax.
 If the unit of local government where your facility is located has an agreement with us for tax administration, you will file the local return with us.
 Our new

 Transient Lodging Tax return beginning in the first quarter of 2021, allows you to report only the state information If your unit of local government is not participating, or state and the unit of local government if it is participating.